Expert Advice On Improving Your Home

 Choose an HVAC company with well-trained technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 In Ohio, HVAC contractors are licensed by the Ohio Construction Industry Licensing Board.
 To obtain a license, contractors must have at least five years of experience, possess a minimum amount of contractor liability coverage, and pass an exam.
 Your local jurisdiction may have additional licensing requirements.
-Checking reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can aid your decision as well.
+Checking reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can assist your decision as well.
 Choose a company with stellar reviews and reports of positive customer experiences.

 Understand Work Details